Turntable

 David, realizing that Robin is watching—and with no way to speak to him directly—makes an impossible choice.

 Fred kills David.
 The record keeps spinning.
+They flee.
+Moments later, Antoinette runs up the stairs for five-year-old Robin.

 Robin returns to the present.
 Tears.
 Silence.
 Blood on vinyl.
 He breaks the final disc.
-Then—he takes a seat.

 With trembling hands, Robin places Record No. 1 back on the turntable.
 He picks up the bags.